Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

-Similarly, Fig.~\ref{fig_target_fidelity_ratio} reports the learning curves for $\theta_f^F$.
+Similarly, Figure \ref{fig_target_fidelity_ratio} reports the learning curves for $\theta_f^F$.
 The left-pane shows the results for MFML, while the right pane shows those for o-MFML.
-The SVP baseline fidelity once again shows very little improvement over the single fidelity KRR due to the scaling factor being unity (see section \ref{scalingfac}).
+The SVP baseline fidelity once again shows very little improvement over the single fidelity KRR due to the scaling factor being unity (see \nameref{scalingfac}).
 However, each additional cheaper baseline fidelity, results in lowered offsets of the corresponding learning curves.
-With $N_{train}^{TZVP}\sim100$, the multifidelity models with the STO3G baseline result in MAE of $10^3$~$\rm cm^{-1}$.
+With $N_{\rm train}^{\rm TZVP}=256$, the multifidelity models with the STO3G baseline result in RMAE of $\sim$0.03.